Himanshuraj677/javascript-machine-learning/README.md

 - refactoring for multivariate regression.
 - tracking MSE history to update learning rate automatically.
 - plotting MSE history with nodeplotlib.
+- refactoring towards batch and stochastic gradient descent for better performances.
+- making predictions with the model.

 Based on [Machine Learning with JavaScript](https://www.udemy.com/course/machine-learning-with-javascript/) by Stephen Grider (2020).